The Mechanism of Prediction Head in Non-contrastive Self-supervised Learning: Statements of Main Results

 \begin{theorem}[learning with prediction head and BN, see \myref{thm:end-phase}{Theorem}] For every \(d > 2\), let \(N \geq \poly(d)\), \(\eta \in (0, \frac{1}{\poly(d)}]\) be sufficiently small, and \(\eta_E \in [\frac{\eta}{\alpha_1^{O(1)}},\frac{\eta}{\polylog(d)} ]\).
 Then with probability \(1-o(1)\), after runing \myref{alg}{Algorithm} for \(T = \poly(d)/\eta\) many iterations, we shall have for some \(\ell\in[2]\):

-Furthermore, the objective converges: \(\E_{\S\sim\D^N}[L_{\S}(W^{(T)},E^{(T)})] \leq \mathsf{OPT} + \frac{1}{\poly(d)} \leq O(\frac{1}{\log d})\)\footnote{Under our data model \myref{def:data}{Definition}, non-overlapping data augmentation \eqref{eqdef:data-aug} and learner network definition, the \textit{global minimum} of our objective \eqref{eqdef:objective} in population is the following quantity: }. \end{theorem} \myref{thm:1-w-head}{Theorem} clearly shows the network learn all the desired features, even under huge imbalance between \(v_1\) and \(v_2\).
+Furthermore, the objective converges: \(\E_{\S\sim\D^N}[L_{\S}(W^{(T)},E^{(T)})] \leq \mathsf{OPT} + \frac{1}{\poly(d)} \leq O(\frac{1}{\log d})\).
+Here \(\mathsf{OPT}\) stands for the global minimum of the objective\footnote{Under our data model \myref{def:data}{Definition}, non-overlapping data augmentation \eqref{eqdef:data-aug} and learner network definition, the \textit{global minimum} of our objective \eqref{eqdef:objective} in population is the following quantity: }. \end{theorem} \myref{thm:1-w-head}{Theorem} clearly shows the network learn all the desired features, even under huge imbalance between \(v_1\) and \(v_2\).
 This leads to the following corollary.

 \begin{corollary} Under the same hyper-parameter in \myref{thm:1-w-head}{Theorem}, with probability \(1-o(1)\), after runing \myref{alg}{Algorithm} for \(T = \poly(d)/\eta\) many iterations, we shall have that the learning \textbf{avoids dimensional collapse:}